 MEDIA CONTACT: Jim Hellegaard

 BOCA RATON, Fla.
-(March 11, 2019) - Many U.S. metropolitan residential real estate markets are exhibiting downward pressure on the demand for homeownership, according to the latest national index produced by Florida Atlantic University and Florida International University faculty.
+(June 5, 2019) - Most major cities in the U.S. are experiencing downward pressure on the demand for homeownership, according to the latest national index produced by Florida Atlantic University and Florida International University faculty.

-“Historical evidence indicates that home prices adjust to these directional pressures,” said Ken H. Johnson, Ph.D., a real estate economist and one of the creators of the Beracha, Hardin & Johnson Buy vs. Rent (BH&J) Index in FAU’s College of Business.
+“This is not surprising as the nation’s housing market enters the late stages of the current housing cycle,” said Ken H. Johnson, Ph.D., a real estate economist and one of the creators the Beracha, Hardin & Johnson Buy vs. Rent (BH&J) Index in FAU’s College of Business.

-“Relatively speaking in terms of price, these markets are the most stable in our measured group,” said Eli Beracha, Ph.D., real estate economist and co-creator of the index in the Hollo School of Real Estate at FIU.
+“The opportunity to generate greater wealth by renting and reinvesting puts downward pressure on the demand for homeownership and prices should follow sooner rather than later,” said Eli Beracha, Ph.D., real estate economist and co-creator of the index in the Hollo School of Real Estate at FIU.